 Your Christmas turkey is ready to remove from the grill when its internal temperature reaches 65’c at the thickest point.
-The safest way to make absolute sure of this is with a meat thermometer, of which BBQ Talk have a great range.
+The safest way to make absolute sure of this is with a meat thermometer.

 Allow the turkey to rest in its juices for up to an hour while you plate up and make the gravy, and voila!

 Another great thing about leaving your turkey outside on the grill to cook itself, is that it frees up precious oven space for roast parsnips, potatoes and Yorkshire puddings!
 So for everything else, make use of your oven, hobs and steamers to multi-task the hell out of this Christmas dinner business!